devRaspberry/hacktoberfest/README.md

 ## What to follow.
  - Just make sure your apps is in a folder not directly in root.
  - Don't add syslinks (Shortcuts))!.
  - Make sure your project don't contain any Vulnerable.
+We handled a project with 35000 Vulnerable dependcies and node so removed.

  Although everyone is welcome drop your PR we will make sure to accept it.